ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 31.md

 Dain's default was typically tired, stressed, or *both.*

-A group of second years from their Wing crowds the corridor ahead, their chatter echoing off stone, and Dain's hand settles warm and possessive at her waist, guiding her ahead of him with a gentle but firm pressure.
+A group of second years from their Wing crowds the corridor ahead, their chatter echoing off stone, and Dain's hand settles warm and possessive at her tailbone, guiding her ahead of him with a gentle but firm pressure.
 That touch steals her breath, his palm broad enough to span what feels like a third of her lower back, and suddenly she's remembering that same grip from last night—how those hands wrapped nearly all the way around her waist, fingers almost touching when he'd held her down and thrust into her, how he'd gripped her there to control the angle, the depth, the devastating rhythm that had her coming apart beneath him.

 She waves the thought away, shaking her head and ignoring the confused look he points down at her.

 The second years part around them with hasty apologies and Dain's hand remains, steady and grounding, as they continue forward.
-She can feel the heat of him through her uniform, feeling of every point of contact, and the bond hums quietly at her blustering carrying an undercurrent of her emotion to his awareness; he doesn't even know what he's doing to her, she realizes, and heat pools low in her belly as they finally reach the corridor leading to his suite.
+She can feel the heat of him through her uniform, feeling every point of contact, and the bond hums quietly at her blustering, carrying an undercurrent of her emotion to his awareness; he doesn't even know what he's doing to her, she realizes, and heat pools low in her belly as they finally reach the corridor leading to his suite.

 "I'm sure we'll have company at some point so we should enjoy the rest of whatever time we have alone for now," Dain grumbles while fishing in his trouser pocket for the key to his room.